allan-mobley-jr/hucklepuck/README.md

 to a serverless architecture.

 Follow me down this rabbit hole at your own *peril*.
-And please don't stay too long for tea with the Mad Hatter, lest you fail to come out sanely.
+And whatever you do, don't fall for the hucklepuck, lest you fail to come out on the other side sanely.